Bessie Love: 1921–28: Dramatic actress

 Upon the completion of her Vitagraph contract, Love became a free agent.
 She took an active role in the management of her career, and was represented by Gerald C. Duffy, the former editor of Picture-Play Magazine.

 Love sought roles that were different from the little girls she had portrayed earlier in her career when under contract to studios.
 She played Asian women in The Vermilion Pencil (1922) and The Purple Dawn (1923); a drug-addicted mother in Human Wreckage (1923); a woman accused of murder in The Woman on the Jury (1924); an underworld flapper in Those Who Dance (1924); and versions of her real-life self in Night Life in Hollywood (1922), Souls for Sale (1923), and Mary of the Movies (1923).

 As a film star, she was expected to entertain studio executives at parties, so she learned to sing, dance, and play the ukulele.
 She gradually honed these skills and later performed them onscreen and on the stage.
 Because of her performance in The King on Main Street (1925), Love is credited with being the first person to dance the Charleston on film, popularizing it in the United States.
 Her technique was documented in instructional guides, including a series of photographs by Edward Steichen.
 She subsequently performed the dance the following year in The Song and Dance Man.

-In 1925, she starred in The Lost World, a science fiction adventure based on the novel of the same name by Sir Arthur Conan Doyle.
+In 1925, she starred in The Lost World, a science fiction adventure based on the novel of the same title by Sir Arthur Conan Doyle.
 In 1927, she appeared in the successful Dress Parade, and was so impressed by her experiences on location that she wrote the unpublished novel Military Mary.
 A year later, she starred in The Matinee Idol, a romantic comedy directed by a young Frank Capra.
 Despite these successes, Love's career was on the decline.
 She lived frugally so she could afford lessons in singing and dancing.